keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 - **DESCRIPTION**: An Operator with a single busy box pod that shuts down after a user specified amount of time
   - **GIVEN**: A scaffolded operator
-  - **WHEN**: the specification `timeout` is added as an attribute to the operator
+  - **AND**: an Operator instance
-  - **AND**: the specification `timeout` is set to a numeric value in seconds
+  - **WHEN**: the specification `timeout` is set to a numeric value in seconds
-  - **AND**: and an Operator instance is created
   - **THEN**: the busy box pod will remain available for the specified `timeout` in seconds,
-  - **AND**: log the message, `busybox pod expired` upon `timeout` expiration
   - **AND**: shutdown after the specified amount `timeout` duration

+- **DESCRIPTION**: An Operator with a single busy box pod that logs a user specified message
+  - **GIVEN**: A scaffolded operator
+  - **AND**: an Operator instance
+  - **WHEN**: the specification `message` is set to a string value
+  - **THEN**: the busy box pod will log the message, from the `message` specification after the `timeout` duration has expired.

 ### Acceptance Criteria

 - the Operator must have a `timeout` specification attribute
-- the Operator instance must start a busybox pod for the duration of `timeout` in seconds
 - the Operator instance must shut down after duration of `timeout` in seconds, has expired
+- the Operator must have a `message` specification attribute
-- the Operator instance must log a message before expiration
+- the Operator instance must log the message `message` before the container has stopped

 ## Execution Strategy

-In a nutshell, we want to start up a pod, running a busybox image for a specific duration.
-But we want our Operator to do this for us, eventually.
-Our strategy to reach the end state is detailed as followed:
+In a nutshell, we want to start up a pod, running a busybox image for a specific duration and logging a user specific message.

+We'll want our Operator to provision our pod with our user specified attribute selections, eventually.

+For now, our strategy to reach the end state is detailed as followed:

-- **I - Design** - Create a YAML specification for a pod which runs for a specified amount of time.
-Do this to validate our design and to validate that our busybox pod can run for a set duration.
+- **I - Prototyping** - Create a YAML specification for a pod which runs for a specified amount of time and logs a specific message.
+Do this to validate our design.
+We'll eventually want our Operator controller implementation to dynamically set the pods timeout duration and log message.
+For now, we will validate our prototype.

 - **II - Scaffolding** - Scaffold a Golang Operator to give us an initial template for our CRD and Resource Controller